Frequently Asked Questions

 Q: How do I create new service users?

 A: Log in to your tenant URL using your service credentials and Add a User.
 Services are bound to Subscriber Groups.
 Users must be members of the correct subscriber group to be able to access its services.
-If a user who is not a member of the MISSING VARIABLE: ekm_service subscriber group attempts to log in to the MISSING VARIABLE: ekm_service dashboard the user will recieve an
+If a user who is not a member of the Key Broker for Google Cloud EKM subscriber group attempts to log in to the Key Broker for Google Cloud EKM dashboard the user will recieve an

 Internal server error.